UniSalento-IDALab-IoTCourse-2021-2022/wot-project-part1-SaraDanaKablTalabani/README.md

 BLE stands for Bluetooth Low Energy and it is different from the traditiional Bluetooth.
 Each one of them has differnet use cases.
 For our usecase we will deal with BLE.
-Prefierals can have only one connection at a time.
+Prefierals can have only one connection at a time while centals can be connectec to many prepherials at the same time.

 Flutter app